 Seattle Times NFL mock draft: Will Jacob Eason go in the first round?
 Who will the Seahawks pick?
-Times staffers make their calls

 Comment: Even after adding Vic Beasley Jr. during the offseason, the Titans could still use an edge rusher.
 Davidson stayed in college all four years and had 7.5 sacks as a senior.

-Condotta’s pick: WR Laviska Shenault, Colorado
+Condotta’s pick: WR Laviska Shenault, Colorado.

 Comment: There’s no question the Packers need receivers, with no one really able last year to grab the number two spot behind Davante Adams.
 Whether they’d really go for Shenault here is another matter as the former Buffs star is regarded as a real boom-or-bust player.
 But the Packers have 10 picks and might think they can get another WR later, as well, and take a shot on the potential of Shenault — who seems to be regarded this year the way DK Metcalf was last year.